Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 ## Questions vs Interrogative Clauses within Declarative Sentences

-_Interrogative clauses within declarative sentences_ are clauses that appear in place of noun phrases and which mean _the answer to the question "XYZ?"_ or a variation thereof.
+_Interrogative clauses within declarative sentences_ are clauses that appear in place of noun phrases and which mean _that which is the answer to the question "XYZ?"_ or a variation thereof.
 They are formed by introducing them with the clause conjunction **ku**, using the same determiner (**ke**) seen in true questions, and preserving the word order of the clause's counterpart question.

 The following pairs of example sentences illustrate: (1) true questions, (2) declarative sentences with interrogative clauses